FraunhoferISST/diva-docs/docs/03-Deployment/03-docker.md

 ---
 id: docker
-title: Docker deployment
+title: Docker Deployment
 ---

-# Docker deployment
+# Docker Deployment

 DIVA is built with a focus on scalability, modularization and expandability using a microservice architecture.
 Our team relies on the latest technologies for container-based development and deployment of the system using Docker.